 3. Connect Captivate to Zapier

 Before making a Zap, you need to connect Captivate to Zapier.
-To do this, you need to authenticate them with an API key.
-Here’s what that looks like:
+To do this, you need to authenticate the connection with your API key.
+You can find that under My Account > API Key:

 Once you’ve done that, Captivate will be connected and you won’t need to touch it again!